This Google Sheets tutorial will help take you from an absolute beginner, or basic user, through to a confident, competent, intermediate-level user.

 Ok, where do I get it?
 How to create your first Google Sheet

-If this is your first time with Sheets, head over to https://www.google.com/sheets/about/ which, as of January 2018, looks like this:
+If this is your first time with Sheets, head over to the Google Sheets homepage:

 Click on the Go To Google Sheets button in the middle of the screen.
 You’ll be prompted to login: